roadsidemultimedia/Docs/tutorials/using-sections.md

 ## Masthead ##

 A full width splash and text area.
 Great for getting big ideas across quickly.
-It supports options to display menu, multi-color action buttons and display optional blocks of text or code.
+It supports options to display a menu, multi-color action buttons and display optional blocks of text or code.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/override-default-masthead.jpg)